The Assassination Of The Emperor Commodus (The Play)

 MARCIA.

-Then, what about the Senate and in particular, Cornelius.
+Then what of the Senate, and in particular, Cornelius?

 ECLECTUS.

 There is no need to worry much, since most of the members of the Senate are on our side.
-They are the first that are readily eager to dethrone the pompous emperor.
-I shall speak to the prefect Laetus, about this delicate matter at length.
+They are the first who are readily eager to dethrone the pompous emperor.
+I shall speak to the Prefect Laetus about this delicate matter at length.

 MARCIA.

-We must inform Pertinax also of this pertinent revelation.
+We must also inform Pertinax of this pertinent revelation.
 The emperor must never know of our conspiracy.
-We will need the military prowess of Pertinax.
-Thou art the emperor's favourite cubicularius.
+We shall require the military prowess of Pertinax.
+Thou art the emperor’s favourite cubicularius.

 SCENE V.

 The lovely Marcia.
-What hast brought thee to mine home unannounced?
+What brings thee to mine house unannounced?

 MARCIA.

-I did not mean to be inopportune to thee prefect, but I have tidings in respect to the complot that I must share with thee.
+I did not mean to be inopportune, Prefect, but I have tidings regarding the plot that I must share with thee.

 LAETUS.

-Thou knowest that we cannot risk being caught in public.
+Thou knowest we cannot risk being seen in public.
 Thy presence might endanger me.
-There are wandering eyes of the emperor everywhere.
+The emperor’s eyes are everywhere.

 MARCIA.